-This quarter, customers visiting DOL offices experienced shorter wait times and spent less time in offices due to workflow efficiencies put in place over the previous year, including implementing a new lobby management system in June 2023.
+This quarter, customers visiting DOL offices experienced slightly shorter wait times and spent less time in offices due to efficiencies from installing additional cameras at each service counter and implementing a new lobby management system last quarter.

-- Average initial wait time for service was half a minute shorter, a 7% decrease.
-Customers spent an average of 6 minutes waiting in the lobby before being called to a service counter. - Average customer experience time was 3 minutes shorter, an 16% decrease.
-Customers spent an average of 15 minutes in our offices measured by the time between check-in and completing the transaction.
+- Average initial wait time for service was 1 minute shorter, a 6% decrease.
+Customers spent an average of 7 minutes waiting in the lobby before being called to a service counter. - Average customer experience time was 2 minutes shorter, an 11% decrease.
+Customers spent an average of 16 minutes in our offices measured by the time between check-in and completing the transaction.

-Figure 6 below shows the two components of customer experience time, wait time and transaction time, by month from December 2021.
+Figure 6 below shows the two components of customer experience time, wait time and transaction time, by month from September 2021.